-The GAL may disagree with you about visitation.
+The GAL may disagree with you about parenting time or visitation.
 Before you ask for a GAL, think about how strong your case is.
 Judges do not always follow a recommendation from the GAL, but they usually pay a lot of attention to it.

 The judge may decide on her own to appoint a GAL, even if neither parent asks for one.
-Or the judge might appoint a Probation Officer from the court or someone else to help the judge decide about visitation.
+Or the judge might appoint a Probation Officer from the court or someone else to help the judge decide about parenting time or visitation.
 Probation Officers used to be called “Family Service Officers.”

 Can the other parent get visitation when I go to court for a 209A protective order against him?

 You can work out visitation as part of a 209A Protective Order if it’s what you want.
 To work out visitation as part of a 209A Protective Order, you have to file for your order in Probate and Family Court and ask the judge to decide visitation.
 The judge should only order visitation if you are the one asking for it.